Ayushpatel2026/Ayushpatel2026/README.md

 ## Software Engineering Student at McMaster University
 Hey, I'm Ayush Patel, a software engineer based in Hamilton, Ontario, Canada.
 I have developed a wide range of software from games to full-stack web apps.
 I am currently a student at McMaster University studying Software Engineering.
 I am passionate about learning new technologies and building new projects.
 I am always looking for new opportunities to learn and grow as a developer.
 Please feel free to reach out to me if you have any questions or would like to work together.
 ## Current Positions
-* Software Engineer - iBiomed Society - McMaster University | Nov 2024 - Present
+* Software Developer - iBiomed Society - McMaster University | Nov 2024 - Present
    - Building a mobile app for Scleroderma Canada as part of the Society's Tech4Good initiative
    - Building a website for the iBiomed Society
 * Teaching Assistant for Computer Architecture | Jan 2025 - Present